tommylutz/rpi3-scripts/README.md

 ```

 ## Wifi Hotspot with NAT Routing
-* dnsmasq

 ### hostapd
 The hostapd package is required to turn RPi3 into a wifi hotspot.
+After completing these steps, you
+should be able to see the SSID of your Raspberry Pi broadcasting (Pi3-AP
+unless you changed it).
+You will not get an IP address until you
+configure ```dnsmasq``` (later).

-First, install it using aptget.
+First, install hostapd using aptget.
 ```
 sudo apt-get install dnsmasq hostapd
 ```